-Colorful tropical animals from El Salvador come to life as napkin rings.
-By members of the God's Seed Cooperative, the quartet includes a rabbit, turtle, duck and armadillo.
-They are crafted of pinewood and painted by hand
+Colorful tropical birdss from El Salvador come to life as napkin rings.
+By members of the God's Seed Cooperative, the quartet is beautifully crafted of pinewood and painted by hand.

 - Set of 4

 - This is a unique handcrafted item.
 Woodgrain or color may slightly vary.

 - 2.9" H x 3.9" W x 0.7" D

 "Our hopes and dreams are to provide opportunities for more men, women, fathers and mothers to have a better life, to send their children to school, to feed and clothe them."